-- Whenever men go to far away places, where radio is the only contact with the world, you'll probably see the familiar black and white striped Burgess Batteries in their equipment. - You can have this same dependability in your own "ham" station, Burgess Batteries are built on the "Chrome Formula" which defies electro-chemical action when the battery is not in active use.
-All the "juice," all the power is saved for you to use as you explore the radio airways of the world.
+• Whenever men go to far away places, where radio is the only contact with the world, you'll probably see the familiar black and white striped Burgess Batteries in their equipment.

+• You can have this same dependability in your own "ham" station.
+Burgess Batteries are built on the "Chrome Formula" which defies electro-chemical action when the battery is not in active use.
+All the "juice," all the power is saved for you to use as you explore the radia airways of the world.

-BURGESS BATTERY COMPANY
+BURGESS BATTERY COMPAN)

-Engineers and Manufacturers of Acoustic

-Battery Division-FREEPORT, ILL.
-Acoustic Division-MADISON, WIS. lew York Chicago Atlanta Kansas City, M
+Engineers and Manufacturers of Acoustic and Electrical Products Battery Division-FREEPORT, ILL.
+Acoustic Division-MADISON, WIS.
 New York Chicago Atlanta Kansas City, Mol Boston Minneapolis San Francisco Los Angeles In Canada, Niagara Falls and Winnipeg

-The same batteries that accompanied the Byrd Expedition to both the North and South Poles
+The same batteries that accompanied the Byrd Expedition to both the North and South Poles -